PGhzhang/DS-Final-Project/README.md

 # CS5304 Final Project

-#### Author: Hanyu zhang           Yiyuan Feng
+#### Author: Hanyu zhang &nbsp;  Yiyuan Feng
 This is the final project for cs5304.
-In this project, we examine some different ways in building recommendation systems.
+In this project, we examine 3 different ways in building recommendation systems.

 - The first is to use matrix factorization based on user listening frequency,
 - The second method add user’s social network to improve the rating matrix we developed in first method.